fbatschi/pwgenGUI/README.md

 # pwgenGUI
 A simple graphical user interface for pwgen.
+For more information, see: https://corenominal.org/projects/pwgengui/